bozzimarcello/bm-infinite-scroll-repo/README.md

 # bm-infinite-scroll-repo

- A simple infinite scroller made with Unity
+A simple infinite scroller for mobile made with Unity 2022.2.15f1